ONSdigital/sdc-global-design-patterns/components/summary/README.md

 The __grouped__ summary displays contiguous data.

 ### Variants
-The `.summary__edit` may be removed for data which is non-editable.
+The `.summary__link` may be removed for data which is non-editable.
 For example, values calculated from previous inputs.

 ### Research
 Research will be required for additional variants.